UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_02.rst

-.. _session_1_02:
+.. _lesson_1_02:

 #####################################
-Session 2: Basic Python and Functions
+Lesson 2: Basic Python and Functions
 #####################################

 **Basic Python and Functions**